Ma-Marcinowski/Verificational-Model/README.md

     * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 1488246 image pairs (equal number of positive and negative instances) divided into six equal training dataframes;

-    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 167796 image pairs (equal number of positive and negative instances) divided into six equal validation dataframes.
+    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 167796 image pairs (equal number of positive and negative instances).

      * Because the model is much faster than the v2.5.1, no dataframe needs to be utilized in parts, unless for model tuning.